aigc-apps/PAI-RAG/README.md

    ```bash
    docker compose up -d
    ```
 3. Now you can open http://localhost:8000 to check whether it works.
+The service will need to download the model weights, which may take a while (usually 20 minutes).

 ## Run in Local Environment